ile/csv2json/README.md

 csv2json
 ========

-csv2json is a csv parser and json converter based on d3 csv implementation.
+csv2json is a csv parser and json converter based on [d3](https://github.com/mbostock/d3) csv implementation.
+Most of the code is taken directly from [d3](https://github.com/mbostock/d3).

 ## Usage